 RCIA, the Rite of Christian Inititiation of Adults, is the formal process for those adults contemplating entering the Roman Catholic Church; or furthering their understanding and knowledge of its teachings and practices.
 Having participated in this program as a leader of discussion groups in the past; in a fictional setting, I offer to you here a number of observations I have taken from my experience.
 The weekly sessions presented in this series highlight interesting or unusual questions and observations I have encountered.

 Please understand that this offering is NOT to be understood as the standard manner in which RCIA is offered in the dioceses and parishes of the Catholic Church.
+Each of the week's sessions addresses commonly asked questions pertinent to the topic discussed, and is not intended as an exaustive exploration of said topic.
 As I've said, it is merely a reflection of my personal experience.
 Each diocese has its own preferred method and structure for offering the program.
 If any reader wishes to explore the Catholic Church more fully through RCIA, please contact the offices of a local parish offering the program.

 The latest "chapter" follows below.
 Please refer to the Archives section following the conclusion of this latest chapter if you are joining us "mid-stream" to catch up with our "class" as they move through the program.
 Or to refer back to something presented before.
 As a side note, in the week one "chapter" you will meet the people who comprise our "fictional" class here at St. Kate's.

 “Father, I’d like to ask a question, if I may?”